Tax Planning in Savannah, GA

 • $21,900 for head of household

-When your deductible income is more than the standard deduction, itemizing each eligible deduction may be advantageous.
-The drawback is that itemizing can be time-consuming and requires proof of each deduction.
-A financial planner in Savannah, GA can help determine whether taking the standard deduction or itemizing is more advantageous.
+If your deductible expenses exceed these amounts, you may benefit from itemizing your deductions, where you list each eligible deduction separately.
+The trade-off is that itemizing takes more time, as you need to provide evidence for each deduction.
+A financial planner in Savannah, GA can help determine whether using the standard deduction or itemizing is more advantageous.

 • Review Your Retirement Accounts —

 Roth IRAs and Traditional IRAs both offer tax benefits, but in distinct ways.
 Contributions to a traditional IRA may be fully or partially deductible, and taxes are only applied upon withdrawal.
-Roth IRA contributions, in contrast, are not deductible but allow for tax-free growth on your investments.
-Which account benefits you most will depend on your specific tax planning needs.
+Unlike traditional IRAs, Roth IRA contributions are non-deductible, but your funds grow without future taxes.
+The best option depends on your individual financial picture and tax outlook.
 If you expect future tax rates to increase, a Roth conversion, or moving funds from a traditional IRA to a Roth IRA, might be wise to lock in tax-free growth while paying taxes upfront.

 • Tax-Loss Harvesting